 The health benefits of food have been studied by countless ancient civilizations and modern herbalists, naturopaths, and dieticians.
 Doctors have always told us that a properly balanced diet will help us prevent the incidence of a number of illnesses and diseases, treat most ailments, and help us live a healthy and happy life.
-Despite that advice, most people limit themselves to only a few types of food items, and do not always get the nutrition their body needs.

 Our body requires a variety of nutrients for its daily functioning.
-Our health is governed predominantly by the nutritional value of food that we eat greatly, hence, it affects most of the activities that we do.
+Our health is governed predominantly by the nutritional value of food that we eat mostly, hence, it affects most of the activities that we do.
 Food is the sole source of energy, minerals, and vitamins for our body and is responsible for the efficient metabolism of every bodily process.

 Count the number of different food items that you have eaten in the past month.
 In most circumstances, you will not exceed 20 unique items.
 Now, look at all of the different types of food items that are popular throughout the world.

 A major part of the daily diet is formed by cereals in many parts of the world.
 Cereals belong to the complex carbohydrates food group; and are rich sources of minerals, vitamins, carbohydrates, oils, proteins, and fats.
 Whole cereal grains have an outer bran coat, a starchy endosperm, and a germ.
 They are known as staple crops because usually cereals are cultivated in huge quantities, and they provide more food and energy than any other type of crop.
 Consumption of cereals is known to lower the risk of heart diseases.
 The most important and widespread cereals are barley, corn, oats, quinoa, rice, rye, sorghum, and wheat.